How do I vote YES for MASSPIRG at UMD?

 Learn more about the MASSPIRG fee here

 What have we accomplished?

 - Making textbooks more affordable: One of our priority campaigns right now is working to make textbooks more affordable.
 We’ve been working locally, statewide, and at the national level to reduce textbook costs for decades – and we’ve made a lot of progress by helping professors switch to free, open-source materials that cost very little for students.
-Recently, we convinced our federal leaders in congress to allocate $7 million to open education resource programs, saving students $170 million in textbooks costs.
+Recently, we convinced our federal leaders in congress to allocate $14 million to open education resource programs, saving students hundreds of millions of dollars in textbooks costs.
 Here at UMass Dartmouth we’re working to spread awareness and make it easier for professors on our campus to make this switch.
-In addition we’re calling on the state to double the funding for open educational resource programs in the 2021 budget.

 - Protecting students as consumers: In January 2021, Our advocacy and organizing efforts resulted in the passage of the Student Loan Borrower Bill of Rights, which will protect the 855,500 students who have had to take out loans to pay for college from unfair and deceptive lending practices by loan servicing companies.
 Our professional staff advocates and student leaders testified on Beacon Hill each time this bill came up for discussion.
 In the final weeks of the legislative session, we delivered letters signed by over 100 student leaders from across campuses in MA (including eleven from UMD) to the key decision-makers, including Governor Baker, to get this bill over the finish line.

 Want to join our efforts?
 We’d love to have you!

 Then, sign up to volunteer!